 Why does the assessment change over time?

-It is important that the PRI’s reporting and assessment keeps up to date with the fast-moving changes in the responsible investment industry.
-Therefore, indicators may be added, modified, or even removed to reflect changes in the market, impacting the indicator and/or module-level assessment, as well as the broader assessment methodology.
-The indicator or module-level assessment may also be adjusted based on signatories’ past performance (e.g., to increase the challenge of high-scoring indicators/modules).
+It is important that the PRI’s reporting and assessment stays up to date with the fast-moving changes in the responsible investment industry.
+Therefore, indicators may be added, modified, or removed to reflect changes in the market, impacting the indicator and/or module-level assessment.
+The indicator or module-level assessment may also be adjusted based on signatories’ past performance (e.g., to increase the difficulty of high-scoring indicators).

 The reporting process